What Matters in LLM-Based Feature Extractor for Recommender? A Systematic Analysis of Prompts, Models, and Adaptation: Introduction

-Building on these insights, we instantiate the most effective design choices into RecXplore, which consistently outperforms strong baselines across all datasets and evaluation metrics, achieving up to a \textbf{12.7\%} and \textbf{18.7\%} relative improvement in HR@5 and NDCG@5, respectively.
-These results underscore the effectiveness and practical value of systematic modular analysis.
-Our main contributions are as follows: \begin{itemize} \item We introduce \textbf{RecXplore}, the first modular framework for systematic analysis of the "LLM-as-feature-extractor" paradigm, explicitly decoupling key components within the recommendation pipeline. \item We conduct comprehensive evaluations of representative design choices for each module across multiple datasets, establishing effective and reusable practices to guide future development. \item We demonstrate that, without introducing complex architectures, a simple combination of the best-performing designs from each module in RecXplore is sufficient to achieve consistently strong performance across diverse datasets and evaluation metrics. \end{itemize}
+Building on these insights, we instantiate the identified design principles into the LLM-as-feature-extractor pipeline, which consistently outperforms strong baselines across all datasets and evaluation metrics, achieving up to a \textbf{15.1\%} and \textbf{18.7\%} relative improvement in HR@5 and NDCG@5, respectively.
+Notably, these gains are achieved without introducing additional architectural complexity, highlighting the practical value of systematic design-space disentanglement and modular diagnosis.
+Our main contributions are summarized as follows:

+\begin{itemize} \item We introduce \sysName, a controlled modular diagnostic framework that factorizes the LLM-as-feature-extractor pipeline and enables isolated evaluation of key design choices under a unified experimental protocol. \item We systematically study major design dimensions, including prompting, LLM adaptation, feature compression, and ID integration, across multiple public datasets, yielding reproducible evidence and actionable guidelines for building LLM-enhanced sequential recommenders. \item We show that the best-performing configuration distilled from our analysis—without architectural over-engineering or exhaustive search—consistently outperforms strong LLM-based baselines across datasets and evaluation metrics. \end{itemize}